caktus/django_bread/docs/configuration.rst

 exclude
-    A list of names of fields to always exclude from any form classes that Bread generates itself (but not applied to any form classes that you provide).
+    A list of names of fields to always exclude from any form classes that Bread generates itself.
+(Not used for any views that have a custom form class provided.)

+form_class
+    A model form class that Bread should use instead of generating one itself.
+Can also be overridden on individual views that use forms.

 name
     A string to use in url names, permissions, etc. Defaults to the model's